jedie/energymeter2mqtt/README.md

 │ edit-settings    Edit the settings file.
-On first call: Create the default one.                  │ │ print-registers  Print RAW modbus register data                                                  │ │ print-values     Print all values from the definition in endless loop                            │ │ publish-loop     Publish all values via MQTT to Home Assistant in a endless loop.                │ │ systemd-debug    Print Systemd service template + context + rendered file content.               │ │ systemd-remove   Stops the systemd service and removed the service file.
+On first call: Create the default one.                  │ │ print-registers  Print RAW modbus register data                                                  │ │ print-values     Print all values from the definition in endless loop                            │ │ probe-usb-ports  Probe through the USB ports and print the values from definition                │ │ publish-loop     Publish all values via MQTT to Home Assistant in a endless loop.                │ │ systemd-debug    Print Systemd service template + context + rendered file content.               │ │ systemd-remove   Stops the systemd service and removed the service file.
 (May need sudo)         │